MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-debug.rst

 MWT provides a way to inject a monitor for the following render operations:

-* Render requests done by the Application
+* Render requests done by the Application.
-* Successive render executions triggered by the ``RenderPolicy``
+* Successive render executions triggered by the ``RenderPolicy``.

 Setting the ``ej.mwt.debug.render.enabled`` constant to ``true`` will enable the monitoring of above render operations.
 For more information about the monitoring mechanism, see `RenderPolicy Javadoc <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/render/RenderPolicy.html>`_.